Antibirth: Plot

 At her trailer, Lorna shows Lou a scar on her forearm, where she claims an implant was inserted and then forcibly removed while she was in the military.
-Sadie arrives the next day, and suggests Lou see a doctor, but Lou insists she is not experiencing a pregnancy.
-Lou, Sadie, and Lorna go to visit the abandoned warehouse where the party had occurred the night before her symptoms began.
+Sadie arrives the next day, and suggests Lou see a doctor, but Lou insists she is not pregnant.
+Lou, Sadie, and Lorna go to the abandoned warehouse where the party had occurred the night before her symptoms began.
 There, she has a flashback of being injected with a drug by Gabriel at the party.
-Sadie then confesses that Gabriel had used Lou as a test subject for the new drug—an experimental hormone for women—that he has been selling.
+Sadie confesses that Gabriel had used Lou as a test subject for the new drug—an experimental hormone for women—that he has been selling.

-Back at Lou's trailer, Lorna attempts to give Lou a cesarian section to remove the growth in her stomach.
+Back at Lou's trailer, Lorna attempts to give Lou a Caesarian section to remove the growth in her stomach.
 Instead, Lou gives birth to a grotesque, animated disembodied head.
 Just after the birth, Gabriel and Isaac arrive at the trailer along with another SWAT member who shoots Lorna.
 Isaac reveals that the military is investigating a way to create a new race that can survive the toxic atmosphere of space (which he has been to several times) and that her lifestyle of hard-drinking and drug use, as well as his secretly pumping toxins into her home, provided an ample womb for their experiment.
 He tells Lou that she can help him build a new, superior race, but she refuses to continue.
-As he explains this, arms begin to emerge from her vagina, followed by the whole of her cytoskeleton, leaving her flesh an empty shell.
+As he explains this, arms begin to emerge from her vagina, followed by the whole of her skeleton, leaving her flesh an empty shell.
 The headless creature attacks and kills both Gabriel and Isaac.
 A SWAT member enters the trailer after hearing a commotion, and sees the trailer covered in blood, as the full-bodied creature stands in the kitchen, holding its head in its hands.